Hiking trail

 Read the full guide in Field Notes

-A pilgrimage through the history of Canadian mountaineering.
+A historic climb through early Canadian mountaineering context.
 This steady climb leads to a wide tarn (alpine lake) tucked into a high cirque, complete with a historic teahouse and a waterfall.

 The Route Visit